Sarveshwaran20/Global-Temperature-Tracker/README.md

 # Global-Temperature-Tracker
 # A website to track and compare global temperature
+# Key updates 03/01/2025
+### Added Weather icons
+### Graph displays only for completed/current month and not upcoming months

 # Key updates 15/12/2024
 ### Split the page into to parts/containers
 ### Graph to compare temperature changes